ShubhamMahajan880/AI-Resume-Job-Matcher/README.md

-# AI Resume & Job Matcher
+# SkillAlign AI – Job Fit Analyzer

 An AI-powered Streamlit application that evaluates how well a resume matches a given job description.
 The system calculates a percentage match, determines eligibility, highlights matching and missing skills, and suggests what to learn to qualify for the role.